db-group-mimic-III/mimic-iii/sepsis_summary.md

 ```

 ### Create anti infective agents table
-Table contains a comprehensive list of all antiobiotics used.
+Table contains a comprehensive list of all antiobiotics used whiich enabled us to more quickly find patients that received antiobiotic therapy.
+This table was imported into the database separate from MIMIC
 ```SQL
 alter table sepsis_patients
 	add index sepsis_patients_idx01 (subject_id, hadm_id),